 CSU fire or emergency equipment must not be moved, blocked or have access restricted, unless specific permission to do so has been granted.
 This permission will be granted on a case-by-case basis by the OEHS staff.
-Fire protection and detection systems must not be moved, modified or disabled without the permission of the Access Control Manager or the Fire Prevention Officer.
+Fire protection and detection systems must not be moved, modified or disabled without the permission of the Access Control Supervisor.